ravenoak/ravenoak/RESUME.md

 * Implemented and maintained configuration management tools, streamlining software deployment and ensuring consistency across environments.
 * Deployed and maintained virtualized environments, leveraging technologies such as Xen and VMware ESX for efficient resource utilization and scalability.

-# Personal Projects and Skills:
+# Personal Projects and Skills
 My diverse interests and projects include:
 * Designing and building simple circuits for mixed analog and digital applications
 * Developing embedded systems using microprocessors and FPGAs